passion2raj/word-Guess-Game/README.md

    genearally all ticker symbole have one to six word and here you have to guess the symbol.
    # how to go with coding
    1. make index.html , style.css and game.js file
-   2. make structure of game in index.html link with style.css and game.js
+   2. make structure of game in index.html link with style.css and
    3. design page with style.css
-   4. add your all logic in gam.js
+   4. add your all logic in game.js
-   5. start with psuedocode of game.js
-      5.1 Psuedocode
-       1.